zeegin/OpenSubsystemsLibrary/README.md

 ## Goals and limitations

-1. Concept of no-thik and no-COM configuration.
+1. Concept of no-thick and no-COM configuration.
 1. Small configuration size.
 1. No SaaS mode.
 1. No External data processors or reports in any internal storage support.